The 20 Best National Park Dayhikes

 Set aside the fact that over 11 million people annually visit the Great Smokies—America’s most popular park—and thousands hike the half-mile-long, paved walkway to the observation tower atop 6,643-foot Clingmans Dome, the park’s highest point.
 Still, the 360-degree panorama of the overlapping, forested ridges of the Southern Appalachians will steal your breath away (if the steep hike up didn’t).
 Then head west on the Appalachian Trail—the 2.2 miles one-way to the Goshen Prong Trail junction is far enough—for a much quieter experience of walking the rocky, up-and-down crest of the East’s major mountain range, passing numerous overlooks of the rugged peaks and valleys on the North Carolina and Tennessee sides of the park.
 Double back to the Clingmans Dome parking lot and make the 3.6-mile out-and-back (for a total distance of nine miles) on the Forney Ridge Trail to 5,920-foot Andrews Bald, the highest grassy bald in the Smokies, where the views span a broad expanse of North Carolina’s mountains; azalea and rhododendron bloom spectacularly from mid-June to early July.

-Watch for my upcoming feature story about backpacking in the Great Smokies, including Clingmans Dome, the Appalachian Trail, and Andrews Bald, and see all of my stories about hiking and backpacking in the North Carolina mountains.
+See more photos and info in my feature story “In the Garden of Eden: Backpacking the Great Smoky Mountains,” about a trip that included Clingmans Dome, the Appalachian Trail, and Andrews Bald, and see all of my stories about hiking and backpacking in the North Carolina mountains.

 Third Beach to Strawberry Point, Olympic